Kryptide/SleepAndShutdown/README.md

 If you want that to be a different time please change the 15's to however many minutes you would like the monitor(s) to sleep on their own.
 Remember that if you change one of the 15's to change the other one to match.
+You can also just delete SleepMonitors.bat and rename SleepMonitorsAlt.bat to SleepMonitors.bat

 ENJOY: